microsoft/TOXIGEN/README.md

 ### Contributing
 We encourage contribution to the ToxiGen repository of prompts and demonstrations.
 If you find your new prompts that work for your cases, please add them.

+### Community Contributions
+*March 9, 2024*: Demonstrations for Immigrants and Bisexuality were added from a Zurich hackathon.

 #### Citation
 Please use the following to cite this work:
 ```